olegyablokov/cpp-logger/README.md

 ```

 ## Build
 The project is configured with [CMake](https://cmake.org/).
-The building process may vary on different platforms and environments, though it follows the same following pattern:
+The building process may vary on different platforms and environments, though it follows the same pattern:
 ```
 cd path/to/this/project; mkdir build; cd build          # Make a build directory. cmake ..    		                                # Generate a Makefile.